Opeyemi-Omotayo/Opeyemi-Omotayo/README.md

 ### A Frontend Engineer

-I build systems.
 I love football.
 I solve problems.

 I enjoy deep-diving into processes and tackling the thorny questions of continuous improvement.
 I live for challenges that wake me up at 2 am yelling "Eureka" and send me dashing to my laptop to create solutions.